-If your child’s poops stops being mushy and becomes pellets or logs, stop all potty training until the constipation stops.
-Yes, you need to look in the toilet every time your child poops.
+If your child’s poops stop being mushy and become pellets or logs, stop all potty training until constipation stops.
+Yes, you need to look in the toilet every time your child poops to determine this.

 #5 – You’re not seeing the “potty dance.”

 Regular emptying of the bladder leads to healthy bladder growth.
 Holding urine irritates the bladder and shrinks its capacity.
-Your child should pee every few hours without resorting to the squirming, crotch grabbing, or curtsying that is the potty dance.
+Your child should pee every few hours without resorting to the squirming, crotch grabbing, or curtsying that is referred to as the “potty dance”.

 Children learn by imitation.
 It will be easier to learn how to use the potty if they are used to seeing their family members do it.
 Teach your son how to pee sitting down first.
-Once he’s mastered it, let him watch his father or older brothers and he’ll figure it out really quickly with a little encouragement.
+Once he’s mastered it, let him watch his father or older brothers and he’ll figure it out really quickly how to do it standing up, with a little encouragement.
 Young children always want to do what the big folks are doing!